Lockheed Martin X-44 (UAV)

 The Lockheed Martin X-44A is an unmanned aerial vehicle (UAV) technology demonstrator built by the Lockheed Martin Skunk Works.

 Development

 After the 1999 cancellation of the RQ-3 Darkstar, Lockheed Martin decided to build a technology demonstrator for a potential family of flying wing UAVs that could be used for combat and non-combat roles.
 The resulting X-44A (although apparently unrelated to the previously developed X-44 MANTA) was built in 1999 and first flew in 2001, representing an interim design between the Darkstar and P-175 Polecat.
 However, Lockheed Martin kept the X-44A under wraps until February 2018.

+The X-44A successfully tested multiple technologies.
+Its design refined tailless aircraft aerodynamics and flight controls.
+The test program also improved Lockheed Martin’s unmanned command and control system.
+It also supported other test programs, including a deck-handling demonstration for U.S. Navy carriers.

 Design

-The X-44A is reportedly made from nano-carbon fiber and is powered by a Williams F122 turbofan engine.
+The X-44A is reportedly made from nano-carbon fiber and is powered by a Williams F112 turbofan engine.
 The wingspan of the X-44A is 30 ft, half of that of the RQ-170 Sentinel.

 Display

-The X-44A is currently on display at the National Museum of the US Air Force, near Dayton, Ohio, in the Research and Development gallery housed in Building 4.
+The X-44A is currently on display at the National Museum of the United States Air Force, near Dayton, Ohio, in the Research and Development gallery housed in Building 4, and was put on display in October of 2020.